azki4/project2/README.md

 # project2
-This is for project 2.
+Hi Everyone!
+This is my project 2.
+Please let me know if I need to change anything!